General criterion for non-Hermitian skin effects and Application: Fock space skin effects in many body systems

 To obtain a severe bound from Theorem~\ref{thm:2}, we should choose the lowest value of the threshold $\Lambda$.
 We can expect that all states in the interacting Hatano-Nelson model show the Fock space skin effect, so we choose $\xi=\dim{\cal F}_N-1$, which gives the lowest value of $\Lambda$.
 Because the lowest value of $\Lambda$ obeys $ \Lambda+\epsilon< {\rm max}_{m=1,\dots,\dim{\cal F}_N}|\braket{\dim {\cal F}_N|\Psi_m}| $ for $\epsilon= 0_+$, Theorem~\ref{thm:2} leads to the bound

-Figure \ref{fig:condition_number} compares $\kappa(\hat{V})$ and $\kappa_0$ for the interacting Hatano-Nelson model with the half filling ($N=L/2$).
+Figure \ref{fig:condition_number} compares $\kappa(\hat{V})$ and $\kappa_0$ for the interacting Hatano-Nelson model at the half-filling ($N=L/2$) regarding the fermion $\hat{c}_j^\dag$ in the site basis.
 Remarkably, $\kappa_0$ reproduces the system size dependence of $\kappa(\hat{V})$ for large $L$ correctly, giving a good measure for the enhanced non-normality.
-Figure \ref{fig:condition_number} also shows that many-body systems may exhibit much stronger non-normality than single-particle systems: It shows $\kappa(\hat{V})\sim e^{c'L^2}$ ($c'>0$) for $N=L/2$, which is beyond the linear behavior in $L$ of the exponetial in Eq.(\ref{eq:single-particle_kappa}).
-Generally, for $L\ge N\ge 1$, we estimate that the interacting Hatano-Nelson model shows \footnote{See Sec.~\ref{sec:derive} for the derivation of the estimation.}
+Figure \ref{fig:condition_number} also shows that many-body systems may exhibit much stronger non-normality than single-particle systems: It shows $\kappa(\hat{V})\sim e^{c'L^2}$ ($c'>0$) for $N=L/2$, which is beyond the linear behavior in $L$ of the exponential in Eq.(\ref{eq:single-particle_kappa}).
+Generally, for $L\ge N\ge 1$, we estimate that the interacting Hatano-Nelson model shows \cite{SM}

-This equation reproduces the $L^2$-dependence in the exponential for $N=L/2$ as well as the $L$-dependence in the exponential in Eq.(\ref{eq:single-particle_kappa}) for $N=1$.
+This equation reproduces the $L^2$ dependence in the exponential for $N=L/2$ as well as the $L$ dependence in the exponential in Eq.(\ref{eq:single-particle_kappa}) for $N=1$.
 It also indicates that whereas the Pauli exclusion principle obscures the particle accumulation, the Fock space skin effect occurs except for $N=L$, where particles cannot move anymore due to the Pauli exclusion principle.
+The superexponential non-normality crucially sharpens the spectral sensitivity to perturbations via the Bauer-Fike theorem \cite{Trefethen2005}.

 \paragraph*{Slow relaxation due to Fock space skin effect.---}

 The enhanced non-normality due to the Fock space skin effect results in the slowing down of the relaxation time.
 As mentioned above, this is a general consequence of the non-Hermitian skin effect.
 For concreteness, we examine a particular process showing this feature here.
 Let us consider an open quantum system governed by the Lindblad equation \cite{Lindblad1976,Gorini1976}